aqifhamid786/DataMerge/README.md

 ## Assumptions

 - We match the complete _model name_ string from table#1.
 We assume that the complete character sequence for _model name_ either exists in the model or description column of the second table or it does not.
 Eyeballing at the results shows that deviation from this technique may give rise to false positives.
 Currently, we do not have a way to quantify the false positives.
-- We find a first single match for each of the record in the right relation (Table#2).
+- We only find the first match for each of the record in the right relation (Table#2).
-- Records start right after the row containing the header of the relation in the excel sheet.
+- Records data start right after the row containing the header of the relations in the excel sheet.
-- We only have number or string data in the columns.
+- We only have numeric or string data in the columns.
-- A record with a valid (numeric) id value is a valid record else an invalid record.
+- Only if a records has a valid (numeric) id, it is a valid record.
 - All record ids are integers.